columbusrb/prospect/README.md

 ## Dependencies
 * Must be integrated with Slack in order to successfully login.
 * .env file must be included in order to set dates.
-The variables and date formatting as as follows:
+The variables and date formatting as follows:
 ```
 NOMINATIONS_START_DATE=2020-MM-DD
 NOMINATIONS_END_DATE=2020-MM-DD